joergkrause/angular-material-boilerplate/README.md

 The main focus is size of the final app.
 The project has two modes it can be compiled in:

 1. Classic
-2. AOT (Ahead Of Time)
+2. AoT (Ahead Of Time)

-Even AOT is build on top of SystemJS and Gulp.
+Even AoT is build on top of SystemJS and Gulp.
 The outcome is, of course, different:

 1. Classic Compilation using *tsc* and rollup with *systemJSBuilder*: